pjgerrits/GDSGlasgow.github.io/_team/yu.md

 publications: 'author^=*Wang.
 Y'

 teaser: >
-    Yu is a PhD candidate in Geospatial Data Science, specializing in the intersection of urban studies and telecommunications.
+    Yu specializes in the intersection of urban studies and telecommunications.

 profile:
     name: Yu Wang